Management at Michigan Tech

-Managers must be confident, tech-focused problem solvers who put others first.
-Management professionals are responsible for strategic planning and decision-making, increasing shareholder value, maximizing the strengths of their employees and teams, and leading companies and organizations to success.
+The BS in Management at Michigan Tech develops confident, tech-focused problem solvers who put people first.
+As a future management professional, you will be responsible for strategic planning and decision-making, increasing shareholder value, maximizing the strengths of employees and teams, and leading companies and organizations to success.
+Michigan Tech's management major provides opportunities for hands-on experience creating and executing business plans and overseeing teams.

 Create the Future as an: